-Trees offer many advantages to a garden.
-You can use them to help define spaces, mark a boundary or provide shade, among many other uses.
+Trees offer many advantages to a garden – you can use them to help define spaces, mark a boundary, or provide shade (along with many other uses).
 Trees can also mark the seasons, with foliage that changes hue throughout the year and finishes with a spectacular blaze of color in fall.
 Many also produce impressive displays of flowers in spring or early summer, and flowering trees are always a popular option with gardeners.
-If your space is limited the flowering dogwood, Cornus florida, is an ideal option that won’t grow overwhelmingly large, and the Cloud 9 is a particularly attractive variety of it.
+If your space is limited, then the flowering Dogwood (Cornus florida) is an ideal option that won’t grow overwhelmingly large, and the Cloud 9 is a particularly attractive variety of it.

 We sell only Cloud 9 trees that conform to the normal shape and are in good health.
 With good site selection and some simple preparation of the soil you can rely on our saplings growing into stunning trees that will enhance your garden for decades to come.